taublast/MultiColumnsListView/README.md

   <img height="600" src="http://appomobi.com/images/git/Screenshot_1555760450.jpg">
 </p>

-The project was created with a standart Xamarin.Forms Shell template, then adding custom controls inside.
+The project was created using a standart Xamarin.Forms Shell template, then adding custom controls inside.
 No custom renderers, just pure Forms.

-Microsoft.CSharp nuget was added for some dynamic extensions but you can adapt to your hardcoded classes and remove it.
+Microsoft.CSharp nuget was added for dynamic extensions but you can adapt to your hardcoded classes and remove it.

 ### How is it done